peter88213/nvhelp-de/source/tree_context_menu.rst

 Löschens the selected tree element and its children.

 -  Teils and chapters are gelöscht.
--  Abschnitts are marked "unused" and moved to the "Papierkorb" chapter.
+-  Abschnitte are marked "unused" and moved to the "Papierkorb" chapter.
 -  Deleting a part has no effect on its subordinate chapters.
 -  Deleting a chapter moves its sections to the "Papierkorb" chapter.
 -  The "Papierkorb" chapter is created automatically, if needed.